 Create a Budget

 Now that you have an accurate picture of your financial responsibilities and financial goals, it’s time to put it all together in a budget!
-After my divorce this year I moved into a new apartment and pretty much started over financially, so starting with a firm budget was super important.
+After my divorce last year I moved into a new apartment and pretty much started over financially, so starting with a firm budget was super important.
 I wanted to be strict with myself, but also realistic and allow myself a little wiggle room in some areas.

 And setting a budget is just the first step.
 Also, make sure you’re keeping tabs on your spending throughout the month so you’re aware if you’re going over budget.
 I do this myself, but apps like Mint can definitely help you with this too!

 Dealing with finances is never fun, but having a financial plan for the new year will be a great start to the year!
+I would LOVE for you to leave me a comment and let me know your biggest financial goal for the new year!